This post may contain affiliate links. Please read my disclosure policy.

 - 2 large eggs

-- 3 – 4 cloves of garlic finely minced
+- 3 large cloves garlic minced [or grated]

 - 1 cup grated Parmesan or Romano cheese